carloshlucas/installing-kubernetes-cluster-dev/README.md

 ```
 **Configure DNS**

-I am using Windows Server to be my DNS Server.
+I am using Windows Server as a DNS Server.

 In master server edit the file /etc/resolv.conf
 ```